AparneetDey/AnimeStreamingPlatformReact/README.md

 A modern anime discovery platform built with React, designed to help developers learn React fundamentals and modern web development practices.

+Users can now click on an anime to view a dedicated preview page with more details and a trailer.

 ## 🎯 Project Focus

 This project is primarily focused on **implementing and learning React** concepts including: